-Sapper Minion, with his expression of frozen over animosity towards everything, looks over to the horizon in thought as he replaces his cigarette for a drag.
-“I knew you’d fall off the deep end before long – you legitimately want to try your hand at the Commander?” he asks, the smoke streaming from his jaws like the opening of a forge.
+Sapper Minion, with his expression of frozen over disinterest towards everything, looks over to the horizon in thought as he replaces his cigarette for a drag.
+“I knew you’d fall off the deep end before long – you want to try your hand at the Commander?” he asks, the smoke streaming from his jaws like the opening of a forge.

 Unhinged Super Maniac Minion ALPHA X strikes a cool, daring pose, insulting both man and god in his pride.
 “You bet your ass, ya’ loser no-name.
 It is natural in the course of great souls to rise over the heads of those that once ruled over them.
 Chaos will see for himself what happens when he double-crosses his own!”

 Sapper Minion’s cigarette, hung barely on the tiny angular tip of his lower jaw, wedges down in a moment of utter disbelief.
 “You actually…” he stops himself.
 He wants to see how this will end up – after all, the little guy could live to learn a few lessons in humility.
 In Sapper Minion’s bright white eyes glow the machinations of a plan, just like when he was a man, planning where to set that one, mission-defining satchel of explosives.

-“You know what,” Sapper Minion corrects, “I’m a little bitch,” he says with a put-on smile.
+“You know what,” Sapper Minion corrects, “I am a little bitch,” he says with a put-on smile.

 Unhinged Super Maniac Minion ALPHA X heaves to insult him again, but stops the second he actually considers the words.
 “Yeah you… huh?“